Dan Scherlis

 The culture of the XKCD forums (excuse me: fora) are worthy of their own examination.
 Later.
 The various emergent behaviors include a variety of forum games.

-2 Responses to “Nerdly sub-cultures and their humor”
+2 thoughts on “Nerdly sub-cultures and their humor

 But please don’t think that *I* followed, say, the majority of the philosophy jokes in that webcomic.
 I’m just enjoying that fact that any narrow nerdly group seems to have their webcomic, or their own most-beloved bits of humor, and their own characteristic ways of sharing them — or arguing about them.